 Convolution has been used extensively in Barry Truax's work Temple, The Shaman Ascending, The Way of the Spirit, and Chalice Well.
 Sound examples are provided on the author's DVD-ROM.
 Additional discussion in this paper and practical strategies including auto-convolution (i.e. convolving a sound with itself) and convolving independent sounds are discussed in this tutorial article.

-An extensive collection of original impulse responses can be found in the Worldwide Soundspace library, some of which is now available in Peak's "Impulseverb" for OSX.
+An extensive collection of original impulse responses can be found in the Worldwide Soundspace library, some of which were available in Peak's "Impulseverb" for OSX.

 C. Roads, The Computer Music Tutorial, MIT Press, 1996